-Retirees and their dependents who meet the age and service requirements are eligible for medical and prescription drug benefits payable for life.
-Employees must have at least ten years of service with the District, and coverage does not commence until the member begins receiving payments from the District's Retirement Fund.
-Eligibility is based on the employee's hire date as follows: age 50 for those hired before June 13, 1997, and age 55 for those hired between June 13, 1997 and January 1, 2011, and age 63 for those hired after January 1, 2011.
+Retirees and their dependents who meet the age and service requirements are eligible for medical and prescription drug benefits payable for life, in accordance with the Plan.
+Employees must have at least ten actual years of service with the District, and coverage does not commence until the member begins receiving payments from the District's d.
+Contributions

+Retirement Fund.
+District Commissioners must have at least six years of service as a Commissioner of the District.
+Eligibility age is based on the employee's hire date as follows: age 50 for those hired before June 13, 1997, and age 55 for those hired between June 13, 1997 and January 1, 2011, and age 63 for those hired after January 1, 2011.